DellGEOS/HybridJumpstart/modules/module_0/3_azure_vm_deployment.md

 1. A Windows Server 2022 Datacenter VM will be deployed in Azure
 2. 8 x 32GiB (by default) Azure Managed Disks will be attached and provisioned with a Simple Storage Space for optimal nested VM performance
 3. The Hyper-V role and management tools will be installed and configured
-4. An Internal vSwitch will be created and NAT configured to enable outbound networking
+4. PowerShell DSC will be used to automatically download all necessary software binaries and scripts and optimized the host configuration.
-5. The Microsoft Edge browser will be installed
+5. MSLab will be used to automatically deploy a Windows Server 2022-based Domain Controller, management server and Azure Stack HCI nodes, all of which will be domain joined and optimally configured.

-This automated deployment **should take around 10 minutes**.
+This automated deployment **should take around 60 minutes**.

 ### Creating the VM with an Azure Resource Manager JSON Template <!-- omit in toc -->
 To keep things simple, and graphical, we'll show you how to deploy your VM via an Azure Resource Manager template.
 To simplify things further, we'll use the following buttons.